chinasanshi/blog-source/source/about/index.md

 > 真诚的去夸奖他人！

+> YOLO : You only live once, but if you do it right, once is enough. -- Mae West

 > Failure is a natural stepping stone towards perfaction.
 Failure and loss are necessary for success.
 It's the acceptance of failure that's not.